See California Redwoods in Sonoma County

-Today, the sight of the towering giants entices travelers to get out of the car and experience them up close by walking, zipping, cycling, or horseback riding through them.
+Today, the sight of the towering giants entices travelers to get out of the car and experience them up close by walking, zipping, cycling, or horseback riding through them:

 The serene, majestic beauty of Armstrong Redwoods State Natural Reserve offers a break from the hustle and bustle of daily life.
 With 805 acres, Armstrong has trails throughout the reserve offering varying terrains from flat mulch-lined pathways to steep uphill inclines.

-“Zippers” glide through the trees, tackling seven lines, including the longest at 800 feet.
-A spiral staircase build around one of the trees leads to a 175-foot-long sky bridge, which sways and undulates over the fern-lined ravine below.
+'Zippers' glide through the trees, tackling seven lines, with the longest at 800 feet.
+A spiral staircase built around one of the trees leads to a 175-foot-long sky bridge, which sways and undulates over the fern-lined ravine below.

-Find heart-pumping action by riding a bicycle down a steeply graded road on a route that's been called “intense” by local bike enthusiasts.
+Find heart-pumping action by riding a bicycle down a steeply graded road on a route that's been called 'intense' by local bike enthusiasts.
 The challenging King Ridge route begins in Monte Rio and is featured in pro cyclist Levi Leipheimer's Gran Fondo.

 For a tamer ride, try the Bohemian Highway, one of the most scenic drives to be found anywhere in California.
 This 10-mile roadway winds through towering redwoods, gorgeous pastures, rocky ravines, and three charming townships, each with its own unique vibe: Freestone, Occidental, and Monte Rio.
 See organic farms and wineries, specialty nurseries, and innovative shops and restaurants along the way.

 Many of the cottages have fireplaces for those cozy, stay-indoors evenings.
-Situated near the Russian River makes this a perfect launching point for hiking through the trees or kayaking and canoeing down the river.
+Being located near the Russian River makes this a perfect launching point for hiking through the trees or kayaking and canoeing down the river.
 Shops and restaurants are a short stroll away.